InnuendoPi/Brautomat32/docs/en/Installation/info.md

 Download: [pyflasher](https://github.com/marcelstoer/nodemcu-pyflasher/releases)

 With macOS, flashing the firmware is divided into two steps.
-In the first step, the firmware brautomat.ino.bin is installed on the Wemos using the pyflasher tool.
+In the first step, the firmware firmware.bin is installed on the Wemos using the pyflasher tool.

 ![macOS](/docs/img/flashen_macos.png)